How to find a compatible printer driver for a computer that's running a 64-bit version of Windows

 Some printers support more than one type of printer emulation.

-There may be differences in the way some printer manufacturers interpret different printer emulations.
-So you might be able to prevent some compatibility problems if you use a printer driver from the same printer manufacturer that supports your printer emulation.
+Some printer manufacturers may interpret different printer emulations in different ways.
+If you use a printer driver from the same printer manufacturer that supports your printer emulation, you can possibly prevent some compatibility problems.
 For example, if your printer supports PostScript level 3 as its default printer emulation, look up the list of printer drivers that are supplied with the 64-bit version of Windows.
-You can do this to find another printer from the same printer manufacturer that uses the same printer emulation.
-To do this, follow these steps.
+You can do it to find another printer from the same printer manufacturer that uses the same printer emulation.
+Here are the steps.

 When you use the following method, the print job is printed locally and the print job is then redirected to the network path.
-If you use this procedure, you do not receive printer updates from the print server when you update the printer driver on the print server.
+If you use this procedure, you don't receive printer updates from the print server when you update the printer driver on the print server.

-Check to see if the correct printer drivers for your printer are located on the computer that's running a 64-bit version of Windows.
+On the computer that's running a 64-bit version of Windows, check if the correct printer drivers are located.
 You can also visit the Windows Update Web site or the printer manufacturer's Web site.
 If you can't find the correct driver, continue to the next step.

 On the physical printer, use the device menus to print a configuration page.
 The printed configuration page typically lists the supported printer emulations.
 For example, the configuration page might list PostScript, PCLXL, or PCL as supported printer emulations.

-On the computer that's running a 64-bit version of Windows, click Start, point to Settings, and then click Printers and Faxes.
+On the computer that's running a 64-bit version of Windows, select Start > Settings > Printers and Faxes.

 Double-click Add Printer.

-Click Local printer, click to clear the Automatically detect and install check box, and then click Next.
+Select Local printer, clear the Automatically detect and install check box, and then select Next.

-Click Create a new port, and then click Local Port next to Type of Port.
+Select Create a new port, and then select Local Port next to Type of Port.

 In the Port Name dialog box, type the path of the printer by using the following syntax: